tannerkj/TannerDev/blog/src/_posts/2017-10-05-Use-GDAL-With-Docker.md

 ## Step 2:  Pull the GDAL Image

-I'm using this [this image](https://hub.docker.com/r/geodata/gdal/) from [geodata](https://github.com/geo-data), which is an Ubuntu (trusty) OS that already has GDAL installed and configured.
+I'm using this [image](https://hub.docker.com/r/geodata/gdal/) from [geodata](https://github.com/geo-data), which is an Ubuntu (trusty) OS that already has GDAL installed and configured.

 From the command line, type: